 National policy assessment

-For the calculation of emission pathways we use a simple and transparent Excel based bookkeeping tool.
-On the basis of a business as usual scenario we calculate the impact of already implemented policies as well as of planned policies to 2030.
+For the calculation of emissions pathways we use a simple and transparent spreadsheet-based bookkeeping tool.
+On the basis of a business-as-usual scenario we calculate the impact of already implemented policies as well as of planned policies to 2030.
 These scenarios provide the basis for assessing progress towards 2020 pledges and the overall trend towards 2030.

 - Ambitious energy efficiency improvements

 - 100% carbon free energy supply by 2050

 - Almost fully decarbonised mobility